SHADOW-HUNTER100/Humaniod-Agentic-Textbook-1/Textbook/docs/docs/ros2/integration.md

 - Message passing and communication patterns
 - Integration with AI frameworks and perception systems

-For detailed specification, see the [full specification](../specs/3-ros2-nervous-system/spec.md).
+For detailed implementation, see the relevant modules in this documentation.